Lake Ridge, Dallas County, Texas

 Lake Ridge is a lake-view, master planned development in Dallas' southwest suburbs near Joe Pool Lake.
 Lake Ridge is located in the cities of Cedar Hill and Grand Prairie.
 Most of the homes in Lake Ridge are custom built and are on large lots which are often wooded and sit on a hill.
 Lake Ridge is divided into non-gated neighborhoods and seven individual gated neighborhoods: The Views, The Bluffs, The Fountains, The Hills, The Sanctuary, The Timbers and The Summit.
+It currently has over 1,000 homes.

 Education

 Lake Ridge is within the Cedar Hill ISD.

 Part of Lake Ridge is within the Midlothian ISD.